jnhthomp/ClassNotes/React/Course/10-AdvancedSideEffectsReducersContextAPI.md

 We can pass a ref to it via `<Login>` as expected and as we could to a default html element

 This is a niche use case but with `useImperativeHandle` and `React.forwardRef` you can expose functionalities from a react component to its parent to use the component through the parent component through refs and trigger certain functionalities

+___
+## 130. Module Resources
+You may want to compare your code to mine (e.g. to find + fix errors).

+For that, you find multiple code snapshots for this module here in this Github repository: https://github.com/academind/react-complete-guide-code/tree/10-side-effects-reducers-context-api

+Usage instructions can be found on the page that link is leading to.

+Simply pick one of the snapshots in the /code folder - the subfolder names are chosen such that they are easy to match against lecture names in this course section.

+You also find section slides (if available) in that Github repository.

+___
+<h3><center>---Section 10 Complete---</center></h3>